Apache Spark Review

 - − Complexity in managing and configuring Spark clusters, especially for organizations without dedicated DevOps resources.

-- − Limited support for certain advanced SQL features compared to traditional relational databases, which may hinder some analytics use cases.
+- − Limited support for certain SQL features compared to traditional relational databases, which may hinder some analytics use cases.

 What Makes Apache Spark Unique